 Construction sites contain hazards for everyone, but they are especially dangerous for construction workers who spend their days there.
 If you or a loved one were hurt at a Brooklyn construction site, you may be eligible for financial compensation.
-Contact the Brooklyn personal injury lawyers at Jacoby and Meyers, LLP, for a free case evaluation.
+Contact the Brooklyn Construction Accident lawyers at Jacoby and Meyers, LLP, for a free case evaluation.

 How Dangerous Are Construction Jobs?

 The construction industry is a vital part of the U.S. economy.
 The labor of construction workers impacts every facet of our lives: from the quality of the buildings where we live and work to the safety of the streets where we drive.

 We rarely stop to consider that construction workers put their lives at risk every day when they go to work.
 Statistics show construction one of the most dangerous industries in the United States: